robertostling/gec-evaluation/README.md

 evaluation wrapper for the
 [JSON format used below](#few-shot-with-user-defined-prompts).

+## NMT based baseline system

+The [baseline/](./baseline) subdirectory contains a baseline system, using OpenNMT trained on large amounts of text where the source has been corrupted using a method for producing "L2-like" errors.

 ## Few-shot with OpenAI

 The script `openai_fewshot.py` is used for most experiments currently.
 It uses